somatechlat/somafractalmemory/docs/DEVELOPER_GUIDE.md

 - The Redis service no longer publishes a host port.
 It is reachable only inside the Docker network via the service name `redis`.

 **Q: After changing a variable the API does not reflect the new value.**
-- Use the admin UI or `configure.sh` to edit `.env`; both automatically restart the API container.
-- If you edited `.env` manually, run `docker compose up -d --build api` to apply the change.
+- Edit `.env`, then rerun `./scripts/start_stack.sh evented_enterprise` followed by `docker compose up -d api dev_api consumer` so the containers pick up the new values.

 **Q: How do I add a new service (e.g., a custom vector store)?**
 - Add the service definition to `docker-compose.yml`.
 - Add a corresponding entry in `.env.example`.
 - Extend `factory.create_memory_system` to recognise a new mode or configuration block.

+### Tracing in development
+OpenTelemetry tracing is enabled by default.
+Provide `OTEL_EXPORTER_OTLP_ENDPOINT` if you run a collector, or disable it locally with `OTEL_TRACES_EXPORTER=none` to avoid connection errors in the logs.

 ---